It’s a Wonderful Life, has there ever been a more well crafted executed film than this classic treasure?

 Isn’t life funny?
 Isn’t God funny?
 I don’t mean haha funny, though our Creator clearly has a sense of humor, considering walruses and narwhals.
 I mean, what He chooses for us can seem funny.

 Just like George, we may have dreams of traveling the world, or perhaps becoming famous, maybe even just getting away from our hometown, but God has other plans.
-For George, each time was about to go his own way, God prevented him.
+For George, each time he was about to go his own way, God prevented him.
 George was leaving for college, his dad had a stroke.
 George was leaving for an exotic honeymoon, his father’s bank was going to be closed.
 George was going to travel the world , his brother got married and couldn’t take his place.

 God can work that way with us.
 If we’re listening to Him at the time, we’ll make the same decisions George did.
 Should I be selfish and follow MY dreams or unselfish and help others?